Codecademy/docs/content/cpp/concepts/vectors/terms/front/front.md

 #include <vector>

 int main() {
-  // Declaring a vector of integers std::vector<int> numbers = {1, 2, 3, 4};
+  // Initialize a vector with integers std::vector<int> numbers = {1, 2, 3, 4};

-  // Print out first element
-  std::cout << numbers.front();
+  // Print the first element of the vector using the front() method std::cout << numbers.front();

   return 0;